 - Make records about what is happening and keep the notes safe, document what is happening and how that makes you feel

-- Taking on a pattern of coercive or controlling behaviour in an intimate or family relationship is a criminal offence CLICK HERE to learn more
+- Taking on a pattern of coercive or controlling behaviour in an intimate or family relationship is a criminal offence NOTE: Link text should always be descriptive so that pages work properly with screen readers to learn more

 What help is available?